Board of Trustees

 Tabby Lamb

+Tabby (she/they) is a non-binary writer and performer based in East London.
+She is equally inspired by Carly Rae Jepson and Tennessee Williams, and strives to tell stories that explore the intersections between popular culture and politics.
 Their debut solo show SINCE U BEEN GONE, which Tabby wrote and performed, premiered at the Edinburgh Fringe Festival 2019, after previewing at the Gate Theatre.
 The show was spectacularly received by audiences and garnered a glowing 4* write up from the Guardian who called the play “bold, honest and swollen with love”.

+They were part of the Soho Theatre Writers Lab and the LGBTQ Arts Review #RaisingOurVoices scheme for queer and trans writers, Oxford Playhouse Playmakers scheme, and Oli Lansley’s Writing for Stage and TV course.
+She is also an associate artist for Middle Child and Theatre Royal Stratford East.
 They are currently under commission at The Unicorn Theatre, The Place and Kilter, Pentabus and 45North.
 Alongside their passion for writing, Tabby is a facilitator and runs creative arts projects for people from the LGBTQ+ community.
 They also founded Theatre Queers & can often be seen advocating for Trans Rights across their social media platforms and beyond.